fabricem15/FieldVision-AI/README.md

 This project, FieldVision AI, introduces an innovative AI-powered system designed to optimize outfielder positioning in baseball.
 Inspired by the movie "Moneyball", we developed a tool that leverages machine learning and statistical analysis to recommend ideal outfielder placements based on real-time game situations and historical player data.
 By accurately predicting ball landing locations and dynamically adjusting defensive strategies, FieldVision AI aims to assist coaches and enhance on-field performance in the MLB.

 ## Description
+> For more details about the methods used and their results, please read the "report.pdf" in the docs dir.

 ### Data Parsing/API